 We worked with Wessex Water to develop a layout on screens for The SourceTV corporate communications channel using SaturnVision that would enable them to split their screen into three sections to show different types of information (a mix of flash, video, still images, text, PowerPoint and RSS feeds).
 The largest area carries the main broadcast content lasting around 30 minutes which is updated weekly; this includes video reports, company news and job vacancies.
 A narrow column on the right side of the screen is used for ‘Did you know?’ facts about Wessex Water.
 The bottom has a ‘ticker tape’ RSS feed which is updated daily and includes RSS feeds showing local news and travel information.

 Each screen shows live TV on the hour.
 This alternates between SKY News and BBC News, after which the screen content reverts back to the scheduled Wessex Water multi-screen content.
-This ensures that the displays always remain ‘fresh’, useful and the screens are perceived as a valuable news resource.
+This ensures that the displays always remain ‘fresh’, useful and the screens are perceived as a valuable news resource that never gets ‘stale’.

 We also helped Wessex Water split its digital signage estate into zones so that different content could be shown in different locations.
 For example at the Yeovil office, which is primarily used for meetings, the reception area’s screen shows the weekly meeting schedule in the ‘Did you know?’ area.
 At the company’s headquarters, the screen in the main reception was used to showcase corporate CSR initiatives to visitors.